ElkeHanschen/project-simple-API-call/README.md

-# Project simple API call
+# Project Clicks for Dogs, simple API call

 ### What is this about?